busterbenson/public/book-of-beliefs.md

 ### My rules to live by
 These are rules I *try* to live by, but obviously it won't always happen.
 If you catch me breaking one of these rules, please call me out on it.
 It's easier to spot inconsistencies in other people than yourself, so that's why I'm asking for your help to catch my own inconsistencies.
 And if I appear annoyed by you when you do this, just remind me that I asked you to do this.
 Thanks!

-* I should regularly verify that I want to continue opting-in to everything in this document on the first of every month.
+- I should regularly verify that I want to continue opting-in to everything in this document on the first of every month.
-* I should create a new monthly report on the first of every month.
+- I should create a new monthly report on the first of every month.
-* I should create a new yearly report every year on my birthday.
+- I should create a new yearly report every year on my birthday.
-* I should strive to know what I really believe, and to make sure my beliefs work well together.
+- I should strive to know what I really believe, and to make sure my beliefs work well together.
-* I should not dilly-dally.
+- I should not dilly-dally.
-* I should be my word.
+- I should be my word.
-* I should have good intentions.
+- I should have good intentions.
-* I should admit to being the maker of my own meaning.
+- I should admit to being the maker of my own meaning.
-* I should not feel sorry for myself and avoid competitive suffering.
+- I should not feel sorry for myself and avoid competitive suffering.
-* I should have a vision that I'm striving for.
+- I should have a vision that I'm striving for.
-* I should rally others with my vision.
+- I should rally others with my vision.
-* I should be the change I want to see.
+- I should be the change I want to see.
-* I should stake my reputation on my better self.
+- I should stake my reputation on my better self.
-* I should be comfortable with the consequences of being who I am.
+- I should be comfortable with the consequences of being who I am.
-* I should make my own advice and take it.
+- I should make my own advice and take it.
-* I should manage my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
+- I should manage my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
-* I should study my mistakes.
+- I should study my mistakes.
-* I should retry things I don’t like every once in a while.
+- I should retry things I don’t like every once in a while.
-* I should go slow, work hard, and avoid shortcuts.
+- I should go slow, work hard, and avoid shortcuts.
-* I should cultivate quality time with myself, with others, and with my interests.
+- I should cultivate quality time with myself, with others, and with my interests.
-* I should face things that make me uncomfortable.
+- I should face things that make me uncomfortable.
-* I should take responsibility for things I find important, even if I can’t fully control them.
+- I should take responsibility for things I find important, even if I can’t fully control them.

-### My predictions about the future
+### My uninformed predictions about the future

 How I think things will be in the future, based on the approximate year I think they’ll come true.

 #### By 2025

-* Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
+- Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
-* The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
+- The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimers) but not stop there.
-* Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.
+- Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.

 #### By 2030

-* We'll have had a President that admits to being atheist or agnostic.
+- We'll have had a President that admits to being atheist or agnostic.
-* Safe, genetically modified foods will become the norm.
+- Safe, genetically modified foods will become the norm.
-* Wager with Carinna: by 2028, the equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.
+- Wager with Carinna: by 2028, the equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.

 #### By 2050

-* Computers will be building better computers than humans.
+- Computers will be building better computers than humans.
-* Guaranteed basic income will be available in a majority of first world countries.
+- Guaranteed basic income will be available in a majority of first world countries.
 Employment will be decoupled from having the means to live.
-* People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
+- People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
 It will be the norm.
-* Solar will overcome gas and oil in usage.
+- Solar will overcome gas and oil in usage.

 #### By 2100

-* There will be 10 billion people on the planet at once.
+- There will be 10 billion people on the planet at once.
-* 80% of people will live in cities and new mega-cities.
+- 80% of people will live in cities and new mega-cities.
-* Physical travel will be completely unnecessary due to virtual reality technology.
+- Physical travel will be completely unnecessary due to virtual reality technology.
-* The number of living languages in the world will have dropped from about 7,000 in 2009 to under 100.
+- The number of living languages in the world will have dropped from about 7,000 in 2009 to under 100.
-* Coral reefs and the ocean ecosystems are going to break with unknown consequences.
+- Coral reefs and the ocean ecosystems are going to break with unknown consequences.

 #### By 2200

-* Humans, computers, and Earth will evolve into at least one super organism or networked brain.
+- Humans, computers, and Earth will evolve into at least one super organism or networked brain.

 #### Past Predictions

-* LOST: In 2016, Hillary will win the election
+- LOST: In 2016, Hillary will win the election
-* LOST wager with Rick Webb: By March 1st, 2016, descendants of Google Glass will be seen regularly in the wild (in the same way that Fitbits, NikeFuel bands, and retina MacBook Pros were in 2013).
+- LOST wager with Rick Webb: By March 1st, 2016, descendants of Google Glass will be seen regularly in the wild (in the same way that Fitbits, NikeFuel bands, and retina MacBook Pros were in 2013).

 ### Some of my favorite ideas
 *In alphabetical order*

-#### Codex vitae
+#### Codex Vitae / Book of Beliefs

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.

 Posts about this topic: [Codex Vitae](http://buster.svbtle.com/codex-vitae).

-#### Hume’s fork
+#### Hume’s Fork

 The gist is that there are two kinds of knowledge: matters of fact, and relations of ideas.
 Matters of fact aren’t accessible to us--we can never know something for certain, only that it hasn't been proven wrong yet.
 We can only create a self-referencing network of ideas that are related to each other.
 What we think of as truth is merely the ability for a particular idea to fit into this network of ideas without causing irreconcilable contradictions.